retrogradeorbit/bootleg/README.md

 ### hiccup

-Hiccup is a standard clojure DSL syntax for representing markup as nested sequences of vectors, and is represented in type conversions and option flags by the keyword `:hiccup`.
+Hiccup is a standard clojure DSL syntax for representing markup as nested sequences of vectors, and is represented in option flags by the keyword `:hiccup`.
 An example of some hiccup: the html `<div><p>This is an example</p></div>` is represented in hiccup as `[:div [:p "This is an example"]]`.

 Hiccup is limited in that it can only represent a single root element and its children.
 This means there are template fragments that *cannot* be represented in hiccup.
 For example, the html snippet `<p>one</p><p>two</p>` cannot be represented as hiccup.
 It is comprised of two hiccup forms. `[:p "one"]` and `[:p "two"]`

 ### hickory

 Hickory is a format used to internally represent document trees in clojure for programmatic processing.
-In type conversion and option flags is is referenced by the keyword `:hickory`.
+In option flags it is referenced by the keyword `:hickory`.
 It is very verbose and not suitable to write by hand.
 It is supported internally for passing between functions that use it.
 A simple example of some hickory: the html `<p>one</p>` is represented in hickory as `{:type :element, :attrs nil, :tag :p, :content ["one"]}`.

 Both the hickory and enlive clojure projects use this format internally to represent and manipulate DOM trees.